Howard Hamlin: Season 2

 HHM finds that Jimmy and Chuck's assessment that Sandpiper has engaged in fraud across several states is correct.
 With the case becoming too big for HHM, Howard brings in another firm, Davis & Main (D&M).
 Kim vouches for Jimmy to managing partner Cliff Main, and the D&M partners are impressed with Jimmy's knowledge of the case and rapport with clients, so they hire him as an associate.
 With responsibility for client outreach, Jimmy bypasses both Howard's and Cliff's oversight to attract more plaintiffs, including a melodramatic television commercial he produces himself and airs without approval.
 Howard, Cliff, and Chuck reprimand Jimmy, and Howard relegates Kim to entry-level document review work for failing to warn them.
-Jimmy quits D&M, while Kim attempts to regain her status by working her contacts to obtain a new client for HHM.
+Jimmy arranges to be dismissed from D&M in a way that allows him to retain his signing bonus.
+Kim attempts to regain her status by working her contacts to obtain a new client for HHM.
 She succeeds with Mesa Verde Bank, a local bank that is planning a multi-state expansion.
 Howard is happy to have the business, but denies Kim credit and keeps her working in document review.
 When Jimmy proposes they start a partnership, Kim counters with an offer to establish separate practices in a shared office.
 Jimmy accepts, so Kim quits HHM.

 Howard and Kim each work to obtain Mesa Verde as a client.
 The bank's president and legal counsel, Kevin and Paige, initially agree to hire Kim.
 Howard and Chuck meet with Kevin and Paige, and Chuck's damning of Kim with faint praise causes them to change their minds and retain HHM.
 When Chuck breaks down from the stress of appearing "normal" while meeting with Kevin and Paige, Jimmy tells Ernesto he will stay overnight with Chuck.
 Jimmy uses the opportunity to alter several documents in an application for a new Mesa Verde branch.
 At the next meeting of the banking board, the errors are uncovered.
 With Mesa Verde facing a loss of time and money because of the incorrect documents, Kevin and Paige leave HHM and retain Kim.
 Chuck immediately suspects that Jimmy sabotaged him and works to prove it.
-He feigns a severe breakdown, which causes Jimmy to confess to his deceit.
-Unknown to Jimmy, Chuck recorded his confession.
+He tricks Jimmy into confessing to his deceit and secretly records his confession.